Encrypt Drives Using LUKS on Oracle Linux

 mount: /dev/mapper/mysecrets mounted on /u01/my_secret_storage.

-This requires a relabel of the mount point's SELinux security context.
+This action requires a relabel of the mount point's SELinux security context.

 sudo restorecon -vvRF /u01/my_secret_storage